-- Optimizing a websites technical SEO, enabling Google to optimally crawl and index your clinic’s website
+- Optimizing a websites technical SEO, enabling Google to optimally crawl and index your plastic surgery practice’s website

-- Maximizing the relevance of your plastic surgery practice website’s content to the searches prospective patients are performing
+- Maximizing the relevance of your cosmetic surgery practice website’s content to the searches prospective patients are performing

 - Maximizing the authority and trustworthiness of the website by producing expert content and earning backlinks from other websites